martinolsson89/film-recommendations-ai-martin/README.md

 - **Movie Details and TMDB Integration:** For each recommended title, the app fetches detailed information from TMDB.
 Users can click on a recommended movie to view details such as the synopsis, release year, cast and crew (directors, actors), trailers, and even streaming provider information (where available).
 High-quality poster images are displayed via TMDB’s image API.

-- **Actor Biography Summaries:** When viewing an actor’s details, the app uses the AI service to generate a concise biography summary (150-200 words) of the actor’s career highlights.
-This gives users a quick overview of an actor’s background and achievements in a succinct format.

-- **User Accounts and Watchlist:** The application supports user registration and login.
-Logged-in users can maintain a personal watchlist or mark movies as liked/disliked.
+- **User Accounts:** The application supports user registration and login.
+Logged-in users can mark movies as liked/disliked.
 This feature is backed by a database, allowing the app to store user preferences.
-For example, you can save movies you plan to watch later or get improved recommendations based on liked movies in future iterations.
+For example, you can get improved recommendations based on liked and disliked movies in future iterations.

 - **Responsive and Themed UI:** The front-end is built with a responsive design in mind, using Tailwind CSS for styling.
 It includes a light/dark mode toggle for user convenience.
 The interface is user-friendly, with suggestion chips (predefined example queries) to inspire user prompts and modal dialogs for login/register forms for create account.